-Acute medical floors/wards and critical care ICU settings can feel like a faraway world from outpatient, inpatient rehabilitation, and skilled nursing facilities.
+Acute medical floors and critical care ICU settings can feel like a faraway world from outpatient, inpatient rehabilitation, and skilled nursing facilities.
 The terms “critical” “acute” and “intensive” can stand alone to summarize the severity of just why patients are there.
 As SLPs, we are often expected to discover, decide, diagnose, differentiate, designate, delineate, delegate, demonstrate, and dedicate every minute while on these floors (document would also obviously make the list😉).
 Because medical status can change in the blink of an eye for multiple reasons, our evaluations, treatment plans, and recommendations often metamorphosize simultaneously as well.

-A lot of the times in acute/critical care, we may not be able to implement many strategies, exercises, techniques, or recommendations due to complex reasons (i.e. alertness, physical deficits, cognition, tubes, timing, etc.).
+A lot of the time in acute/critical care, we may not be able to implement many strategies, exercises, techniques, or recommendations due to complex reasons (i.e. alertness, physical deficits, cognition, tubes, timing, etc.).
 So, what do we do with critical patients?

-I can’t be the only SLP to ever think, “Is what I’m doing making a difference?” (if that’s the case, there are bigger problems to think about😳🤔).
+I can’t be the only SLP to ever think, “Is what I’m doing making a difference?“

 This article is not for the faint of heart

-I know I definitely had a hard time grappling with some of what I read, but peeling these layers back of what we don’t know keeps pushing us forward as professionals in our field.
+I know I definitely had a hard time grappling with some of what I read, but peeling these layers back on what we don’t know keeps pushing us forward as professionals in our field.